iExecBlockchainComputing/iexec-sdk/README.md

-iexec wallet sweep --to <address> # drain all ether and RLC, sending them to the specified eth address iexec wallet bridge-to-sidechain <amount> [unit] # send RLC amount (in nRLC or specified unit) from a mainchain to the bridged sidechain. iexec wallet bridge-to-mainchain <amount> [unit] # send RLC amount (in nRLC or specified unit) from a sidechain to the bridged mainchain. iexec wallet swap-eRLC-for-RLC <amount> [unit] # swap RLC for the same amount of eRLC (default unit nRLC) - the wallet must be authorized to interact with eRLC. iexec wallet swap-eRLC-for-RLC <amount> [unit] # swap eRLC for the same amount of RLC (default unit neRLC) - the wallet must be authorized to interact with eRLC.
+iexec wallet sweep --to <address> # drain all ether and RLC, sending them to the specified eth address iexec wallet bridge-to-sidechain <amount> [unit] # send RLC amount (in nRLC or specified unit) from a mainchain to the bridged sidechain. iexec wallet bridge-to-mainchain <amount> [unit] # send RLC amount (in nRLC or specified unit) from a sidechain to the bridged mainchain. iexec wallet swap-RLC-for-eRLC <amount> [unit] # swap RLC for the same amount of eRLC (default unit nRLC) - the wallet must be authorized to interact with eRLC. iexec wallet swap-eRLC-for-RLC <amount> [unit] # swap eRLC for the same amount of RLC (default unit neRLC) - the wallet must be authorized to interact with eRLC.
 ```